 These courses are a fantastic opportunity to get to know your fellow students and academics, brush up on your maths and science skills and gain the foundational knowledge you will need to progress through your first year’s science studies at Macquarie University.

-Chemistry Bridging Course is held in February each year.
-In 2019, the bridging course was held on 13th - 15th February.
-The course dates in 2020 will be confirmed at the end of 2019.
+- Chemistry Bridging Course is held in February each year.
+In 2020, the bridging course will be held on 17th - 20th February.

 Course and program enquiries